AbdullahAlsudais1/CS438_Project_Group3/README.md

 * **JavaScript**: We used Javascript to enhance the functionality and appearance of a web page.
 Javascript is a client-side language that helps us to build dynamic web pages such as response to the event, user input.
 * **HTML**: It is used to specify the content and structure of web pages.
 * **CSS**: It is used to specify the presentation and styling the element on web pages.
+* **JSON**: It is a simple way to represent the javascript object as a string and for passing data between the client and the server, also used in parsing JSON data.
+* **phpMyAdmin**: Database management is used to store data.
+* **XAMPP**: It is a web server that allows us to test our work on localhost.
+It consists of the Apache Server, MySql, and PHP where XAMPP is considered the most popular PHP development environment to run PHP code.